Best Running Pace for a 18 Minute 3 Mile

 Hey, I'm in the marine DEP and leave for bootcamp in about 6-7 months' time.
 I need to be able to run a sub-18 minute 3 mile to get a perfect physical fitness test score.

-I've been running for a few weeks now but just started to run consistently for about 1 week.
+I've been running for a few weeks now, but just started to run consistently for about 1 week.

 At the beginning ran it in 26 minutes and in about 3 weeks I got it down to 24:30.
 Even before I finished the run my right lower leg began to act up.
-I took 1 day off and ran again this time at a faster clip at a 8 min per mile pace and the pain was so bad I stopped after about a mile and a half.
+I took one day off and ran again this time at a faster clip at a 8 min per mile pace and the pain was so bad I stopped after about a mile and a half.
 It wasn't a sharp pain but a dull aching pain.
 I'm afraid I have shin splints.
 But it doesn't hurt to walk.
 I don't know.

 My question is do you think I'm increasing my pace too quickly and my legs aren't strong enough or used to it?